-- 1.1.4.1.
+1.1.4.1.
 Loitering along the corridors and stairways is strictly prohibited during class hours.
-Students are allowed to stay inside the classrooms only during class hours. - 1.1.4.2.
-The library, where strict silence is to be observed, is mainly for study and research; hence, group meetings are discouraged except in the Discussion Room. - 1.1.4.3.
-Unless they are on official business or with the permission of concerned school personnel, students are not allowed to hang around in the following areas: - Faculty Room
+Students are allowed to stay inside the classrooms only during class hours.

+1.1.4.2.
+The library, where strict silence is to be observed, is mainly for study and research; hence, group meetings are discouraged except in the Discussion Room.

+1.1.4.3.
+Unless they are on official business or with the permission of concerned school personnel, students are not allowed to hang around in the following areas:

-- Stockroom/Maintenance Areas
+- Faculty Room

 - Audio-Visual Room

 - Laboratory Rooms

 - Library

+- Stockroom/Maintenance Areas

 - Administrative Offices

 - Student Center

 - Window ledge

-- 1.1.4.4.
-At the end of the semester, offices assigned to campus clubs and organizations are off-limits to students unless permitted by the Student Personnel Services Office.
-Keys to these offices must be returned to the SPS Office by the head/president of the organization at the end of regular classes.
+1.1.4.4.
+At the end of the semester, offices assigned to campus clubs and organizations are off-limits to students unless permitted by the Student Support Services Office.
+Keys to these offices must be returned to the Student Support Services Office by the head/president of the organization at the end of regular classes.

-- 1.1.4.5.
-All the classrooms and laboratories are off-limits to students during noon breaks and after the last class scheduled in the evening, unless permission for their use is secured from the concerned Program Chair or laboratory incharge.
+1.1.4.5.
+All the classrooms and laboratories are off-limits to students during noon breaks and after the last class scheduled in the evening, unless permission for their use is secured from the concerned Program Chair or laboratory in-charge.

 1.1.4.6.
-Students are not allowed to stay in the campus during Sundays and holidays unless prior arrangements have been made with the endorsement of the SPS Office and approved by the VP for BEEA.
+Students are not allowed to stay in the campus during Sundays and holidays unless prior arrangements have been made with the recommendation of the Student Support Services Office, endorsement of the Group Head for ASS and approved by the VP for BEEA or School President.